KenKundert/ntlog/README.rst

     ctime (datetime):
         Used as the creation time of the log entry.
-        If not specified, the current time is used.
+        If not specified, the current time is used. year_header (string):
+        When specified, this header is added above the first entry from a new year. month_header (string):
+        When specified, this header is added above the first entry from a new month. day_header (string):
+        When specified, this header is added above the first entry from a new day. hour_header (string):
+        When specified, this header is added above the first entry from a new hour. entry_header (string):
+        When specified, this header is added above every entry. fold_marker_mapping ([str, str]):
+        When specified, any instances of the first string in a log file are replaced by the second string when incorporating that log into the output NestedText file.

 Raises:
     OSError, NTlogError